 All bedrooms and bathrooms are on the eastern and southern side of the house, and are hydronically heated in the short winter, or cooled by breezeways in the summer.
 The master bedroom ensuite has a generous shower, large triangular two-person bath, and twin hand carved granite basins, and is reached via a spacious walk-through wardrobe area.

 The master bedroom has a king-sized bed, and when the drapes are opened, is bathed in early morning sunlight and reflections from the adjacent lap pool.
 Bedrooms two and three both have queen-sized beds and share an interconnected bathroom.

 There is a large laundry with fully automatic washer and condenser dryer.

 Entertainment comes via a 55-inch LCD television in the lounge.There is also a wall-mounted 32-inch LCD TV in the kitchen/family space.
-A Blu-Ray DVD player is available for your movies and music.

 The 12-metre lap pool runs along the eastern side of the house.